EkaterinaKonst/EkaterinaKonst/README.md

 - 👋 Hi, I’m @EkaterinaKonst
 - 🌱 I’m currently search a job
-- 📫 How to reach me: my email feldsher2812@gmail.com
+- 📫 How to reach me: my email feldsher2812@gmail.com / my telegram @andromakha
+- Stack: Matplotlib, Jupyter Notebook, Pandas, Python, Django, Flask

 <!---
 EkaterinaKonst/EkaterinaKonst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.